 5. Refresh your resume with pictogram skills summaries

 Since pictograms work so well for showing proportions, they make a great addition to the skills summary portion of an infographic resume.
 You can use them to show your level of proficiency with each of the skills in your professional toolbelt.

-If you don’t want to go all in with an infographic resume, opt for a standard resume with simpler pictograms.
-Stick with basic circle or square icons and neutral greys for a subtle, more professional look that works just as well, as in this pictogram example.
+If you don’t want to go all-in with an infographic resume, opt for a standard resume with simpler pictograms.
+Use basic circle or square icons and neutral greys for a subtle, more professional look that works just as well, as in this pictogram example.